ChahwanSong/dms-frontend/docs/services/repository.md

 2. The task ID is added to the global set `index:tasks`.
 3. The task ID is inserted into `index:service:{service}` for service-level filtering.
 4. The task ID is inserted into `index:service:{service}:user:{user_id}` for per-user filtering.
+5. TTLs on the primary key and each index key are refreshed to honour the configured expiry window.

 Deleting a task removes the primary key and prunes its ID from all three index sets.